mikeroyal/Fuchsia-Guide/README.md

 [ffx](https://fuchsia.dev/fuchsia-src/development/tools/ffx/overview) is a tool that provides a unified platform for Fuchsia CLI tools for host target interactions.
 It introduces a service oriented interface to many common development and integration workflow operations that users may wish to perform against one or more Fuchsia target devices.

-[FIDL (Fuchsia Interface Definition Language)](https://fuchsia.dev/fuchsia-src/development/languages/fidl) is the IPC system for Fuchsia.
+[Escher](https://fuchsia.dev/fuchsia-src/concepts/graphics/escher) is a physically based renderer.
+It is a C++/Vulkan library that is used primarily by the Scenic implementation; it is not exposed by the Fuchsia SDK.

+[Magma](https://fuchsia.dev/fuchsia-src/concepts/graphics/magma) is the gpu driver architecture for Fuchsia.
+There are two driver components: a gpu-specific library loaded into each application’s address space; and the magma system driver that manages the hardware.

+[Sysmem](https://fuchsia.dev/fuchsia-src/concepts/graphics/sysmem/sysmem) is a FIDL service that allocates shared memory for use by multiple applications and hardware blocks.
+This document gives an overview of its major features and what it provides to the system.

 [GN](https://gn.googlesource.com/gn/) is a meta-build system that generates build files for [Ninja](https://ninja-build.org/).
 GN is currently used as the build system for Chromium, Fuchsia, and related projects.

-[GN C++ Frontend SDK] is development kit that currently only supports Linux hosts and the [GN build system](https://fuchsia.dev/fuchsia-src/development/idk/gn).
+[GN C++ Frontend SDK](https://fuchsia.dev/fuchsia-src/development/idk/gn) is development kit that currently only supports Linux hosts and the [GN build system](https://gn.googlesource.com/gn/).

-**More will be added to Fuchsia Tools and Frameworks section later on**

 # Flutter Development